 - Further information

 Lepontic is named after the Lepontii, a group of people that, according to ancient sources, occupied the Southern region of the Alps during the 1st millennium B.C.
-An echo of their presence in this area still survives in today’s Levantine (or Lepontine) valley, in the Canton of Ticino.
-However, the term that is currently accepted today is not precise since the areal distribution of inscriptions covers a wider area than that presumably occupied by the Lepontii.
+An echo of their presence in this area still survives in today’s Levantine valley, in the Canton of Ticino (Swiss) and in the lake region in Italy.

-The Lepontic language is known today thanks to the findings of about 140 inscriptions that date from between 6th century B.C. and 1st century A.D., in the area between Lugano, Lake Maggiore and Lake Como.
+The Lepontic language, of which only about a hundred terms have been identified, is known today thanks to the findings of about 150 inscriptions that date from between 6th century B.C. and 1st century B.C., in the area between Lugano, Lake Maggiore and Lake Como.
 These inscriptions indicate a two-phase linguistic development: a more ancient phase, archaeologically corresponding to the final part of the so called “Golasecca culture” (named after its epicentre in the province of Varese), and a second phase that began ca. 400 B.C. with the invasion of the Po valley by Gauls bearing materials of the La Tène culture.
 For this reason, inscriptions in Gaulish language but using the Lepontic alphabet can be found in the Lepontic area.

 The Gaulish invasion marked the beginning of the process that led to the extinction of Lepontic.
 At first, Lepontic was assimilated into the Gaulish language.
 Then, after Rome conquered Cisalpine Gaul, Lepontic was completely absorbed into Latin until it totally disappeared.